-The Department of Veterans Affairs (VA) is proposing to amend its regulation that governs VA services that are not subject to copayment requirements for inpatient hospital care or outpatient medical care.
-Specifically, the regulation would be amended to exempt in-home video telehealth care from having any required copayment.
-This would remove a barrier that may have previously discouraged veterans from choosing to use in-home video telehealth as a viable medical care option.
+The Department of Veterans Affairs (VA) is taking final action to amend its regulation that governs VA services that are not subject to copayment requirements for inpatient hospital care or outpatient medical care.
+Specifically, the regulation is amended to exempt in-home video telehealth care from having any required copayment.
+This removes a barrier that may have previously discouraged veterans from choosing to use in-home video telehealth as a viable medical care option.
 In turn, VA hopes to make the home a preferred place of care, whenever medically appropriate and possible.

 Kristin J. Cunningham, Director Business Policy, Chief Business Office, Department of Veterans Affairs, 810 Vermont Ave.
 NW., Washington, DC 20420; (202) 461-1599.
 (This is not a toll-free number.)